pawelczak/EasyAutocomplete/README.md

 Visit EasyAutocomplete page <a href='http://easyautocomplete.com' >http://easyautocomplete.com</a>.
-You can found there full documentation <a href='http://easyautocomplete.com/?page=guide' >guide</a> on how to use EasyAutocomplete plugin.
+You can find there full documentation <a href='http://easyautocomplete.com/?page=guide' >guide</a> on how to use EasyAutocomplete plugin.

 ###File location:
 * Distribution files Javascript, CSS are in `dist` folder,